 We investigate many complaints where the seller has misdescribed vehicles - this can be altering the mileage reading, falsifying the service history, selling a vehicle in a dangerous or unroadworthy condition or supplying parts that are counterfeit or stolen.
-This activity not only leaves the customer with a vehicle (or parts) worth substantially less than what they paid, but can also compromise the safety of the travelling public.
+This activity not only leaves the customer with a vehicle (or parts) worth substantially less than what they paid but can also compromise the safety of the travelling public.
 Often these complaints require long and complex investigations to pull together the necessary evidence to prosecute those responsible.
 We are seeing an increase in traders carrying out wholly inadequate checks and relying heavily on MOTs carried out months previously, then failing to offer remedies when misdescriptions and faults relating to safety arise.
-We have a number of cases soon to be listed in the Courts in relation to all of the above criminal offences and have recently successfully prosecuted two traders for supplying a seriously corroded and unsafe vehicle.